Littlegaryking99/unisolver/doc/source/usage_optimization problems.rst

 **Quadratic programming (QP)** is the process of solving some mathematical optimization problems involving quadratic functions.
 Specifically, we seek to optimize (minimize or maximize) multivariate quadratic functions subject to linear constraints of variables.
-Quadratic programming is a nonlinear programming.
+Quadratic programming is a nonlinear programming problem.
 It can be written as

 .. math::
     minimize \ \ \frac{1}{2}x^TPx &+ q^Tx + r \\